vbousquet/vpx_lightmapper/README.md

 	- Light map behave exactly the same as in default mode and are merged together (including the ones from default mode groups)
 - *TODO* Movable
 	- Solid and light map bake outputs splitted mesh per object in the bake group, keeping each object origin

-*TODO* Except for playfield solid images, all texture can be optionally combined together for better performance/mem usage/file size.

 Note that playfield bake mode is rendered from the camera point of view to have the right view dependent shading.